-The Latin Honors Convocation is held in recognition of the top 16% in undergraduate cumulative GPA in the July 2016, December 2016, and May 2017 graduating classes.
-Graduate students do receive Latin Honors.
+The Latin Honors Convocation is held in recognition of the top 16% in undergraduate cumulative GPA in the August 2017, December 2017 and May 2018 graduating classes.
+Graduate students do not receive Latin Honors.
 At the convocation, students’ names are called and they receive their Honors cords.
-If you are eligible, you will be notified by e-mail and letter in mid-March, and will be given details on RSVP for convocation.
-You may be eligible if your cumulative GPA after the fall 2016 semester meets the requirements shown at http://bulletin.temple.edu/undergraduate/academic-policies/honors-academ....
-However, your March invitation is the confirmation of your eligibility.
+If you are eligible, you will be notified by e-mail and letter in mid-March and will be given details on RSVP for convocation.
+You may be eligible if your cumulative GPA after the fall 2017 semester meets the requirements shown at http://bulletin.temple.edu/undergraduate/academic-policies/honors-academ..., your March invitation is the confirmation of your eligibility.

-Commencement tickets will be available during the week of April 24.
-Undergraduates are entitled to yearbooks, and all students are entitled to parking passes, and these will be available that week as well.
+Commencement tickets will be available during the week of April 23.
+Undergraduates are entitled to yearbooks, and all students are entitled to parking passes.
+These will be available the week of April 23 as well.
 You will be informed of pickup details closer to the date.
-If you have questions about the yearbook, please contact the Templar Yearbook staff at 215-204-7299 or email@example.com.
+If you have questions about photographs for the yearbook, please contact the Templar Yearbook staff at 215-204-7299 or email@example.com.

 There are no rehearsals for either ceremony, but it will be important that you arrive at least an hour early to find out from faculty marshals and other staff how to conduct yourself before, during, and after the ceremony.
 It is expected that all students will consider these ceremonies both celebratory and solemn, and refrain from conduct unbecoming the honor being bestowed upon them.
 In particular, CPH expects that all students will remain for the entire CPH ceremony and recess with other graduates at its end.
 No students will be permitted to meet their guests by exiting the main entrance of the Liacouras Center on Broad Street.
 After the ceremony, students will exit the Liacouras Center ramp to the south of the entrance and meet their guests at the main entrance.